 The college provides a wide range of advising and counseling services to all students.
-The goal of the college is to assist in the resolution of student problems and questions and ultimately support personal growth and development.
+The goal of the center is to assist in the resolution of student problems and questions and ultimately support personal growth and development.

-The Advising and Counseling Center can provide specific assistance with class schedule planning, change of major, general information about various career choices, and transferring college credits.
-Questions concerning math and English placement exams and the Texas Success Initiative (TSI) may also be directed to the center's staff.
-The staff can provide current information concerning degree plans for both two-year Lamar State College-Orange degrees and four-year Lamar University degrees or direct the student to appropriate faculty advisors.
+The Advising and Counseling Center can provide specific assistance with class schedule planning, change of major, general information about various career choices, and transferring college credits. concerning math and English placement exams and the Texas Success Initiative (TSI) may also be directed to the center's staff.
+The staff can provide current information concerning degree plans for all degree, certificate and institutional awards, as well as programs at other colleges and universities.
+The Transfer Success advisor is available to facilitate a successful transfer in order to meet your educational and career goals.